0 Recently Viewed Program(s)

 You have the opportunity to write several Microsoft Office Specialist certification exams in this program:

-Students who complete Word Expert, Excel Expert, PowerPoint Specialist and one additional certification can also earn a Microsoft Office Specialist Master certification.
+If you successfully complete the Word Expert, Excel Expert, PowerPoint Specialist, and one additional certification, you can also earn a Microsoft Office Specialist Master certification.

-After successfully completing this program, graduates will receive a SAIT Administrative Information Management diploma.
+After successfully completing this program, you’ll receive a SAIT Administrative Information Management diploma.

 Download program info